kidonng/scoop-docs/package/docs/docs/misc/Example-Setup-Scripts.md

 # Example Setup Scripts

-Here are some example 'get-all-my-stuff' scripts.
+Here are some example "get-all-my-stuff" scripts.

 It's assumed that you have Powershell 5 and you've already installed Scoop, e.g.